 What is Average Time in Queue?

-Simple.
-It’s the average amount of time your customers wait in a call center queue — from the moment they enter the queue (after the push their last Interactive Voice Response prompt if you have one) until their call is answered by one of your agents.
-This is a very important call center KPI.
-Call center managers must always be working to keep average time in queue as low as possible.
+Average time in queue is the amount of time your customers have to wait until their call or contact is answered by one of your agents.
+This is a very important call center KPI and call center managers must always be working to keep average time in queue as low as possible.

 This call center metric is directly tied to customer satisfaction.
 Think about it.
 No one wants to waste time waiting in a queue.
 The whole reason customers are calling is because they want immediate support and answers.

 Average time in queue is also directly related to call abandonment rates.
 That is, how often callers lose hope and hang up the phone before speaking with an agent.
 This is important because 34% of callers who abandon, never call back.
 Abandonment rates are therefore tied to customer churn.
 Further, lengthy call queues can have an effect on first call resolution, as angry customers are less likely to be cooperative and communicate effectively with agents.

 Of course, the acceptable average time in queue varies by industry, caller type and the reasons callers are reaching out.
 Keep in mind your call center’s context and caller types and set goals accordingly.

 What Contributes to Lengthy Call Center Queues?

 Very often, lengthy call center queues are related to suboptimal staffing.
 The obvious reason would be that your call center is understaffed.
 There just aren’t enough agents to field calls.
 Another explanation would be long handle times, which means that each call is taking longer than expected.
 This could be resultant from unqualified agents or complicated questions from callers related to a product issue.